onestardao/onestardao/README.md

 The public system is easiest to read as:

-* **one version lineage** : WFGY 1.0 → WFGY 2.0 → WFGY 3.0
+* **one version lineage** : WFGY 1.0 → WFGY 2.0 → WFGY 3.0 → WFGY 4.0 → WFGY 5.0 Polaris Protocol
+* **one flagship public route** : WFGY 5.0 Polaris Protocol
+* **one staged release model** : evidence first, portable protocols next, deeper engine layers later
 * **one strong practical wedge** : AI Troubleshooting Atlas, Problem Map, Global Debug Card, and Global Fix Map
-* **one wider application and evaluation surface** : TXTOS, related modules, and WFGY 3.0
 * **one public proof and collaboration layer** : Adopters, Case Evidence, Recognition Map, Evidence Timeline, Work with WFGY, and Support

-> The goal is simple: make reasoning failures more visible, reproducible, and fixable.
+> The goal is simple: make reasoning failures more visible, reproducible, inspectable, and fixable.

 ---